rackerlabs/support-how-to/content/cloud-servers/list-cloud-monitoring-zones-with-pitchfork.md

 product_url: cloud-monitoring
 ---

-This article describes how to list the Cloud Monitoring zones and source IP addresses with the API tool, Pitchfork.
+This article describes how to list the Cloud Monitoring zones and source IP addresses with the Rackspace Cloud API tool, Pitchfork.

-### Log into Pitchfork
+### Log in to Pitchfork

-Log into Pitchfork at: [https://pitchfork.rax.io/](https://pitchfork.rax.io/)
+Log in to Pitchfork at [https://pitchfork.rax.io/](https://pitchfork.rax.io/).

-Refer to (https://support.rackspace.com/how-to/pitchfork-the-rackspace-cloud-api-web-application/)[Pitchfork - the Rackspace Cloud API web application] to learn how to log in to and use Pitchfork.
+To learn how to log in to and use Pitchfork, refer to (https://support.rackspace.com/how-to/pitchfork-the-rackspace-cloud-api-web-application/)[Pitchfork&mdash;the Rackspace Cloud API web application].

 ### List the Cloud Monitoring zones with Pitchfork

-1. After you log into Pitchfork, click on the **Cloud Monitoring** icon to pull up the Cloud Monitoring API calls.
+1. After you log in to Pitchfork, click on the **Cloud Monitoring** icon to pull up the Cloud Monitoring API calls.

 2. Navigate to the **Zones** section to find the **List Monitoring Zone** API call.
 Then, click **Details** to expand the call.